yuhang-lin/yuhang-lin.github.io/_pages/cv.md

 Work experience
 ======
-* Fall 2016 to Spring 2018: Graduate Teaching Assistant
-  * University of Vermont
+* Fall 2016 to Spring 2018: Graduate Teaching Assistant at University of Vermont
   * Duties included:
   1. hold office hours to help students;
   2. grade on homework and exams;